tesiatran/guessing-game/README.md

 - In the included main.js file, note the `$(document).ready()` expression at the top of the page.
   - This is a jQuery function which calls a function of your choice once the HTML has loaded.
   - It is currently configured to call a function named `initializeApp` which will in turn call a function you will create called `pick_number`
-- Now, declare a variable called `the_number`, and set its value to `null`
+- Now, declare a variable in the global scope called `the_number`, and set its value to `null`
 - Next, declare a function called `pick_number`
     - It takes no parameters
     - It returns a number
-    - Within the code block:
+    - Within the code block of the `pick_number` function:
-      - It will declare a variable, called `random_number`
+      - It should declare a variable, called `random_number`
       - It will generate a random number between 1 and 10, and then assign that random number to the `random_number` variable
       - Finally, it will return the variable `random_number`
 - Now, inside of the `initializeApp` function: